bounabyazid/ProjectCountriesAPI/README.md

 ```
 https://localhost:8080/countries
 ```
-The response should be as follows:
+The response should be like:
 ```
 response:
           {